An abstract is one of the requirements for applying to the Celebration of Scholarship

 Putting it all together

-Now that you've learned what comprises a typical abstract and have seen a number of examples, you are ready to write your own.
-Remember, every abstract must identify
+Now that you've learned what comprises a typical abstract or description, you are ready to write your own.
+Remember, every abstract or description must identify

 - the aims of your work.
 In other words, why did you do it?

 - the methodology of your work.
 In other words, how did you do it?